KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 I'll describe below an example covering all 3 types of request payloads.
 There are different types of payloads because the Knapsack Pro client runs at the same time on parallel CI nodes and we don't know which one will be connected with the Knapsack Pro API faster.
 We need to deal with the parallel request problem.
 For instance, the very first request to Knapsack Pro Queue API should initialize a new Queue with the test files on the API side.
 But we don't know which parallel CI nodes will connect to the API first.
 There is mutex protection on the API side to detect the very first request but we also need to take care of things on the Knapsack Pro Core side.

 Let's start with a simple example.
 You have 2 parallel CI nodes.
 The first CI node has node index `0`.
 The second parallel CI node has index `1`.
-Note the convention is to start index number from `0` to `N-1` (`N` is a total number of parallel CI nodes).
+Note that the convention is to start index number from `0` to `N-1` (`N` is a total number of parallel CI nodes).

 Let's assume only the first parallel CI node (CI node index `0`) sends requests to the Knapsack Pro API because the CI machine for the first CI node started work earlier than the second CI node.